Orchextra/orchextra-android-sdk/README.md

 ```
 After calling start, you can call `Orchextra.stop()` if you need to stop all Orchextra features, so you can call again start or stop in order to fit your requirements.

-## Change project/credentials Orchextra SDK
+## Change project/authCredentials Orchextra SDK
-In the new version we set the Orchextra project credentials when we initialize the sdk, if we want to change the Ox Project, we can call it in any moment.
+In the new version we set the Orchextra project authCredentials when we initialize the sdk, if we want to change the Ox Project, we can call it in any moment.
 ```java
 Orchextra.changeCredentials(NEW_API_KEY,NEW_API_SECRET);
 ```
 If the credetials, have no change, the method do nothing.

 ## Custom Scheme - Delegate
-In order to get custom schemes within our app must conform the CustomSchemeReceiver interface, the following method will handle all the custom schemes created in Orchextra.
+In order to get custom schemes within our sdkVersionAppInfo must conform the CustomSchemeReceiver interface, the following method will handle all the custom schemes created in Orchextra.

 ```java
 Orchextra.setCustomSchemeReceiver(new CustomSchemeReceiver() {